AIgen/df-posthoc-calibration/README.md

 </div>
 <!---![](logistic_regression.png?raw=true) ![](histogram_binning.png?raw=true)--->

 The plots show that histogram binning improves the calibration of logistic regression.
 Further details and references for these plots can be found in the paper [[2]](https://arxiv.org/abs/2105.04656).
+The paper also contains extensive experimentation with additional datasets and deepnet architectures.

 ## License
 This repository is licensed under the terms of the [MIT non-commercial License](LICENSE).